Can I Get a DUI on a Golf Cart?

 Can I Get a DUI on a Golf Cart

 Yes, you can get a DUI on a golf cart.
-Though golf carts are not considered a “motor vehicle,” a drunk golf cart driver can cause harm.
-For this reason, law enforcement officers may arrest golf cart drivers for driving under the influence (DUI).
+Under Florida law, driving any type of vehicle intoxicated on alcohol or drugs is illegal.
+For this reason, law enforcement officers may arrest and charge golf cart drivers for driving under the influence (DUI).

 When Can a Law Enforcement Officer Arrest You for a Golf Cart DUI?

-• They have other probable cause to pull you over
+• They have other probable causes to pull you over (such as a broken taillight).

 The officer may also arrest you if: